NSphere-SIDM/NSphere-SIDM/README.md

 A Jupyter Notebook example demonstrating how to load and visualize simulation output is available:

 *   **`examples/nsphere_notebook_example1.ipynb`**: Shows how to create phase-space and density profile animations from the `.dat` files generated by `./nsphere`.
-This provides a starting point for custom analysis and visualization using Python.
+This provides a starting point for custom analysis and visualization using Python and demonstrates how to read NSphere binary data formats.
 See the notebook itself for prerequisites and usage instructions.

 You can explore this notebook using Jupyter Lab or Jupyter Notebook after activating the Python environment (`source ./activate_nsphere` from the project root) and navigating to the `examples/` directory.